Cadet Programs

 Character Development:

-The second meeting of the month is when character development lessons are taught.
-These monthly lessons focus on developing yourself into a better leader and person by exploring various character-building topics.
+Character development lessons are taught once a month.
+These monthly lessons focus on developing into a better leader and person by exploring various character-building topics.

 PT:

-PT, also known a physical training occurs on the first meeting of the month.
-During this cadets either take the physical fitness test required for most promotions or participate in a fitness-related game or activity.
+Physical Training (PT) is provided once a month (weather permitting).
+During this, cadets either take the physical fitness tests required for most promotions or participate in a fitness-related game or activity.

 Drill:

-Every other meeting starts with drill, which is another word for marching.
+Some of the meeting begin with drill (marching).
 Cadets learn to work together and improve on the maneuvers they are taught while more experienced cadets develop their leadership skills.
 Drill is also tested as part of the promotion requirements.

 Special Activities: